MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 When you design an application, both functional and non-functional application requirements are critical.
 This design area describes architecture patterns and scaling strategies that can help make your application resilient to failures.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected Framework mission-critical workload](index.yml) series.
-If you aren't familiar with this series, we recommend that you start with [what is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload).
+If you aren't familiar with this series, we recommend that you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload).

 ## Scale-unit architecture